Soapbox FE v1.1 Released

 Note that it replaces Pleroma FE.
 (Running alongside Pleroma FE is also possible).
 Logged-in users will have to re-authenticate.

 After logging in, click your avatar in the topbar, and navigate to Soapbox Config to customize it.
 Additional settings can be found under Admin Settings in the same menu.

 Soapbox is funded entirely by donations.
-If you would like to support me, you can send me a donation over PayPal.
+If you would like to support me, you can send me a donation.
 Your support is greatly appreciated, and every bit counts.
 Thank you!

 A HUGE thank you to everyone who helped make this release a reality!
 In particular I'd like to thank M.K.
 Fain and the Spinster community for pushing to make this release perfect.
 And of course, the usual suspects. 😉